 Representative load curves developed by the EDC and a representative generation profile agreed upon by the Flex IX stakeholder group are used in the 8,760-hour curtailment analyses to ensure transparent, consistent, and repeatable study results.
 These standardized inputs provide a common baseline for evaluating system constraints and estimating expected curtailment across projects, while avoiding project--specific dispatch assumptions that could skew results.
 By applying the same load and generation profiles across studies, the analysis establishes clear expectations for customers and stakeholders and supports comparability of curtailment outcomes as additional- Flex IX projects are evaluated over time.

-As part of the study results, a curtailment summary will be provided that confirms if the site is expected to achieve the curtailment target, which would make it eligible for Flex IX.
-In addition, three (3) prior years of readily available historical EPS specific data is shared with the customer for their use in performing their viability assessment of their facility.
+As part of the study results, a curtailment summary will be provided that confirms the facility’s appropriate curtailment tranche, and if the site is expected to achieve the curtailment target, which would make it a good candidate for Flex IX.
+In addition, three (3) prior years of readily available historical EPS specific data is shared with the customer to support independent financial due diligence.
 Available data will be shared to the extent feasible, noting:

-Data may reflect low loading or saturation of CTs, operational maintenance or switching activities, system outages, communications failures, IT system maintenance, outages, data loss or other activities.
+Data may reflect periods of abnormal system conditions, including low loading or saturation of CTs, operational maintenance or switching activities, system outages, communications failures, IT system maintenance, outages, data loss or other activities.

 Data is provided as an average of historized data points captured for each hour.
 Where hourly data is not available (“N/A”) it indicates no measurement was historized.
 EDCs will not provide interpolated values.